-Barbara has been a member of the Board of Directors of The Friends of Sheba since 2009 supporting Israel’s leading hospital Sheba Medical Center.
+Barbara has been a member of the Board of Directors of The Western Region of American Friends of Sheba Medical Center (formerly called The Friends of Sheba) since 2009 supporting Israel’s leading hospital Sheba Medical Center.
 Sheba Medical Center is also the largest and most comprehensive medical center in the Middle East.

 Barbara endows The Lazaroff International Summer Program at The Weinberg Child Development Center at Sheba Medical Center, which provides evaluations and treatment of children with developmental delays or disabilities in Tel Hashomer, Israel.

 Zimmer Children’s Museum

 Barbara is a major supporter of the Zimmer Children’s Museum’s annual art exhibition Show&tell and its youThink art program for youth ages 9-18.

 The youTHink division utilizes the power of art to foster students’ critical thinking about contemporary issues, engage diverse learners, promote literacy, and empower students to find and use their voices to take action for positive social change. youTHink conducts arts education programs in school and community settings for 2,400 students annually, most of whom attend low-income, low-performing public schools.

 The Zimmer Children’s Museum as it was has closed.
 It continues as the Cayton Children’s Museum.